mykelalvis/FT/Traveller/WORKING/Mongoose/JTAS/Journal of the Travellers' Aid Society Volume 11/JTAS_-_Volume_11_May24.md

 his advisors know will happen within a century.
 Thus, Tiji is generous toward mining failures but intolerant of failures to survive and expand.

-Colonies are supplied using a ‘company store’ system, measured in units of 500-ton containers of common ore.
+Colonies are supplied using a 'company store' system, measured in units of 500-ton containers of common ore.
 In a normal market these would be worth about MCr0.5.
 In this case, goods are transported in 500-ton modules via Steppehaulers, so it is more convenient for the